MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Production/production-how-to-enter-descriptions-of-standard-tasks.md

 ---
-    title: How to: Enter Descriptions of Standard Tasks | Microsoft Docs
+    title: How to Enter Descriptions of Standard Tasks | Microsoft Docs
     description: You can enter descriptions of standard tasks.
     services: project-madeira
     documentationcenter: ''